In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-Simulated annealing is a generic probabilistic heuristic algorithm for global optimization~\citep{Kirk83a}.
-The name comes from annealing in metallurgy.
-Controlled heating and cooling of a material reduces defects.
+\emph{Simulated annealing} is a generic probabilistic heuristic algorithm for global optimization \cite{Kirk83a}.
+The name comes from annealing in metallurgy and describes controlled heating and cooling of a material, which reduces defects.
 Heating enables atoms to leave their initial positions (which are local minima of their internal energy), and controlled cooling improves the probability to find positions with lower states of internal energy than the initial positions.
-The \SANN algorithm replaces the current solution with a randomly generated new solution.
-Better solutions are accepted deterministically, where worse solutions are accepted with a probability that depends on the difference between the corresponding function values and on a global parameter, which is commonly referred to as the \emph{temperature}.
-The algorithm parameter \Rcode{temp} specifies the initial temperature of the \SANN algorithm.
+The \texttt{SANN} algorithm replaces the current solution with a randomly generated new solution.

+Better solutions are accepted deterministically, where worse solutions are accepted with a probability that depends on the difference between the corresponding function values and on a global parameter, which is commonly referred to as the \texttt{temperature}.
+The algorithm parameter \texttt{temp} specifies the initial temperature of the \texttt{SANN} algorithm.
 The temperature is gradually decreased during the optimization.
-A second parameter, \Rcode{tmax}, is used to model this cooling scheme.
+A second parameter, \texttt{tmax}, is used to model this cooling scheme.